 How Does Using a Wheelchair at Disneyland Affect Shows?

 Each show may have different policies, so it’s always a good idea to ask cast members in advance.
 For the most part, cast members usually let people with disabilities get seated and settled in designated areas first before letting in other guests.
-That way, the guests can either stay in the chair and sit in designated areas with a companion or transfer to a theater seat.
+That way, the guests can either stay in their chairs and sit in designated areas with a companion or transfer to a theater seat.
 Depending on the situation, you may take the wheelchair to the seat, transfer and have a party member park the wheelchair, or you can park outside and walk to your seat.

-Some shows have areas with companion seats where people can view the show from their wheelchair if that is a better option for them.
+Some shows have areas with companion seats where people can view the show from their wheelchairs if that is a better option for them.
 For example, benches at the Royal Theatre do not have backs or arms.
 So a person who needs more support might find a wheelchair or ECV to be more comfortable.

 The following shows and theaters can accommodate wheelchairs: